hyriver/py3dep/README.rst

     elev = py3dep.elevation_byloc((-7766049.665, 5691929.739), "epsg:3857")

 Additionally, we can get the elevations of set of x- and y- coordinates of a grid.
-For example, let's get the minimum temperature data within the watershed from Daymet using Hydrodata then add the elevation as a new variable to the dataset:
+For example, let's get the minimum temperature data within the watershed from Daymet using PyDaymet then add the elevation as a new variable to the dataset:

 .. code-block:: python

-    import hydrodata.datasets as hds
+    import pydaymet as daymet
     import xarray as xr
     import numpy as np

-    clm = hds.daymet_bygeom(geom, dates=("2005-01-01", "2005-01-31"), variables="tmin")
+    clm = daymet.get_bygeom(geom, ("2005-01-01", "2005-01-31"), variables="tmin")
     gridxy = (clm.x.values, clm.y.values)
     elev = py3dep.elevation_bygrid(gridxy, clm.crs, clm.res[0] * 1000)
     clm = xr.merge([clm, elev], combine_attrs="override")